PEON (PEON) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 PEON Historical Price

-According to the latest data gathered on PEON live price page, the current price of PEON is 0.0000944USD.
-The circulating supply of PEON(PEON) is 1.00B PEON , giving it a market capitalization of $94.42K.
+According to the latest data gathered on PEON live price page, the current price of PEON is 0USD.
+The circulating supply of PEON(PEON) is 1.00B PEON , giving it a market capitalization of $94.49K.

 - 30 Days0.00%$ --$ 0.000292$ 0.000090